Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Method

-The dilated convolutions and skip connections in the original WaveNet together integrate information across many time scales \cite{hua2018wavenets} and allow for an exceptionally wide receptive field (at least several thousand samples) \cite{oord2016wavenet}.
+The dilated convolutions and skip connections in the original WaveNet together integrate information across many time scales \cite{hua2018wavenets} and allow for an exceptionally wide receptive field that can reach several thousand samples \cite{oord2016wavenet}.
 In DiffWave, dilated convolutions (one per residual block $l$) have kernel size 3 and cycle between different dilations $d(l)=2^{l\,\mathrm{mod}\,\bar{l}}$ with $\bar{l}=9$.
 Each block also uses a gating mechanism when integrating the conditioning information $\bm{c}_{1:T}$ (here the acoustics $\bm{a}_{1:T}$) on the output.
 This can be considered a generalisation of FiLM conditioning \cite{perez2018film}.

-Another highly successful mechanism for effectively integrating information over long time scales is multi-head neural (self-)attention (e.g., \cite{cheng2016long}), especially as used in Transformer architectures \cite{vaswani2017attention}.
+Another highly successful mechanism for effectively integrating information over long time scales is multi-head neural self-attention (e.g., \citet{cheng2016long}), especially as used in Transformer architectures \cite{vaswani2017attention}.
 That said, convolutional networks (CNNs) still retain an advantage over Transformers in computing kinematically important properties such as finite differences between time frames to represent motion speed and acceleration (force).
 Fortunately, the two approaches can be combined by replacing the feedforward networks (convolutions with kernel size 1) inside Transformers with CNNs with kernel sizes larger than one.
 This architecture is known as a \emph{Conformer} and outperforms both Transformers and CNNs on tasks like speech recognition \cite{gulati2020conformer}.
 To harness these mechanisms, we replace the dilated convolution in the residual blocks of DiffWave with a stack of Transformers or Conformers.
 In our experiments, we stack 4 of these in each residual block, all using the same dilation $d(l)=2^{(l\,\mathrm{mod}\,\bar{l})-1}$ with $\bar{l}=3$, where $d(l)<1$ here means that the residual block uses a Transformer (i.e., CNN kernel size 1) rather than a Conformer (kernel size 3), and compare to a similar DiffWave architecture with conventional dilated convolutions and no Transformer/Conformer stack (henceforth just ``Conformers'').